paper-skyline/ftnt_sdwan/ADVPN_7_2/SD-WAN with ADVPN Hub-Spoke.md

         set proposal aes256-sha384 # NSA recommnended setting.
 This has to match spokes and both sides must be capable of supporting it. set dhgrp 20 16 # NSA recommneded setting.
-This has to match spokes and both sides must be capable of supporting it. set add-route disable # We do not want to add spoke routes to the hub *This didn't take until after saving and coming back in* set auto-discovery-sender enable # Hub is going to be sending spokes ADVPN shortcut info set dpd on-demand # only shows on full-config set mode-cfg enable # Purpose of this command and the following ipv4 commands is to auto-assign the remote p1 virtual interfaces ip set ipv4-start-ip 169.254.1.1 # The tunnel IP endpoint range doesn't need to be advertised in dynamic routing since it's a locally connected interface set ipv4-end-ip 169.254.1.250
+This has to match spokes and both sides must be capable of supporting it. set add-route disable # We do not want to add spoke routes to the hub *This didn't take until after saving and coming back in* set auto-discovery-sender enable # Hub is going to be sending spokes ADVPN shortcut info. __This command is critical for ADVPN vs just regular hub-spoke approach__ set dpd on-demand # only shows on full-config set mode-cfg enable # Purpose of this command and the following ipv4 commands is to auto-assign the remote p1 virtual interfaces ip set ipv4-start-ip 169.254.1.1 # The tunnel IP endpoint range doesn't need to be advertised in dynamic routing since it's a locally connected interface.
+In a production environment, you'd normally choose routable RFC1918 address space. set ipv4-end-ip 169.254.1.250
         set ipv4-netmask 255.255.255.0
         set psksecret <psk>